Employment Tribunal Representation

-Our employment lawyers are experts on Employment Tribunal claims at all stages of the litigation process from preparing the claim to carrying out advocacy on your behalf at a tribunal hearing.
+Our employment lawyers are experts on Employment Tribunal claims at all stages of the litigation process from preparing the claim to carrying out or arranging advocacy on your behalf at a tribunal hearing.

 The Employment Tribunal Process

 Throughout an Employment Tribunal claim we will keep you informed of what is happening and react quickly to any developments.